 This picture shows that the wide band lynx actually does have ring color whereas the fawn does not.
 It's a fairly uniform color from skin to hair tip on the fawn, but a distinct fawn to lilac break on the wide band.

+The SOP lynx in the middle is what you're looking for: a bright band of fawn over that white band.
+Very, very clearly defined edge to the colors.
+This doe just had a litter.
+Excuse her sparse belly color.
+But this is the blue fawn.
+You can see that she doesn't have the dove grey under color called for in the SOP, just like the wide band lynx.
 This is your SOP lynx.
 You can see that he finally sports that dove grey under color that I've been talking about.
 His belly still appears white, but actually has two bands of color.
 This color should be even.
 His color is desired, whereas my picture taking skills are not.
 He was horny and difficult to manage.
+I brought in all of the dilute rabbits I've talked about so far in this picture and added a curve ball.
+From left to right: wide band lynx, SOP lynx, blue fawn, and opal.

 The fact that my fawn is a blue based fawn is apparent next to my opal.
 As I said before, the color will be lighter and brighter on a lilac fawn.